matzsoft/adventofcode/tools/adventOfCode/README.md

 # adventOfCode make day01
 ```

-The **adventOfCode** tool has a subcommand for each of its 3 primary tasks.
-They are make, open, and close.
-These 3 subcommands takes a single argument, the package identifier.
+The **adventOfCode** tool has a subcommand for each of its 4 primary tasks.
+They are make, open, close, and test.
+These subcommands take as their first argument, the package identifier.
 A package identifier may be:

 1. A number between 1 and 25.
 Leading zeroes are permitted.
 1. A package identifier of type (1) preceeded by the string "day".
 1. A package identifier of type (1) or (2) followed by a "-" and a label.
 The label indicates an alternate solution for that day.
 1. A package identifier of any other type followed by a file extension.
 The file extension is stripped away and ignored.

+For all the subcommands except test, that is the only argument.

 ### Make subcommand